Iowa continues to catch the eyes of emerging sportsbook operators.

 Who is Circa Sports?

-Circa Sports entered an agreement with Wild Rose Casino & Resort in Jefferson.
+Circa Sports entered an agreement with Wild Rose Casino & Resort in Emmetsburg.
 Known as the “world’s largest sportsbook,” Circa is based in Vegas, and operates in Colorado.
 Ohorilko said:

 “Circa as a company has a massive sportsbook in downtown Las Vegas.
 Now, in Iowa, they will not be operating or serving as a vendor for their retail book.
 But they’re going to be entering into the online sports world.
 They’re licensed in a few other states.
 They’ve got a really nice brand in Nevada, and then they’ll be offering that brand here in Iowa.”